javiguuti/trabajo_grupal_final/README.md

 I am a Data Science & Business Analytics undergraduate at ESIC University in Madrid, Spain.

 I am currently building my portfolio with projects in exploratory data analysis, machine learning and applied data science.
+My goal is to pursue a research-oriented Master's degree and contribute to interdisciplinary research projects as a Graduate Student Researcher (GSR).

 My research interests include: